What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Local networks

-This guide explains what networking skills really mean today, how they’ve changed, and what modern professionals are expected to understand.
+This guide explains what computer networking skills really mean today—and what modern professionals are expected to understand.

 What Are Computer Networking Skills?
 (Modern Definition)